ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-bom.md

 The following components are available for {{site.data.keyword.cloud}} for VMware Mission Critical Workloads:

-* vSphere 6.7U2
+* VMware vSphere 6.7u2
-* vRealize Components
+* VMware vRealize Components
   * vRO v7.5
   * vRLI v4.2
   * vRNI v4.8
-* NSX–V v6.4.5 (NSX–T is not supported)
+* VMware NSX-V v6.4.5 (NSX-T is not supported)
 * Skylake plus Cascade Lake when available.
-Skylake 4110 is supported for witness and management clusters only.
+Skylake 4110 is supported for the witness and management clusters only.
 * Optane drives are the only supported option for vSAN cache disks.
-* vSAN with the option of RAID–1, RAID–5, and RAID–6.
+* VMware vSAN with the option of RAID–1, RAID–5, and RAID–6.
 * Licensing
   * vSAN Enterprise
   * NSX Enterprise or Enterprise Plus